nagasudhirpulla/taming_python/blog/skills/dataframe_select_columns.md

 Suppose a dataframe is `df` and if we want to get a single column data say column 'A', then we call `df['A']`.
 This will return a pandas *Series* because each column data of a dataframe is a *Series*.

-Suppose a dataframe is `df` and if we want to get a data of multiple columns data say columns 'A', 'B', 'C', then we call `df[['A', 'B', 'C']]`.
+Suppose a dataframe is `df` and if we want to get a data of multiple columns data say columns 'A', 'B', 'C', then we call `df[['A','B','C']]`.
 This will return a pandas *DataFrame*.

 ### Example
 ```python